Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: The Discrete Kantorovich Problem aka Hitchcock's Problem

 which proves the claim. \end{proof}

-We now arrive at an important result which guarantees the approximability of solutions to the non-regularized bilevel problems by solutions to the regularized bilevel problems, if we are given a so-called recovery sequence.
+We now arrive at an important result which guarantees the approximability of solutions to the non-regularized bilevel problems by solutions to the regularized bilevel problems, provided a so-called recovery sequence is given.